-In Windows 10 2017 Fall Creators Update (RS3) and Windows Server 2016 (RS3), the Message Block version 1 (SMBv1) network protocol is no longer installed by default.
-It was superseded by SMB2 and later protocols starting in 2007.
+In Windows 10, version 1709 (RS3) and Windows Server, version 1709 (RS3), the Server Message Block version 1 (SMBv1) network protocol is no longer installed by default.
+It was superseded by SMBv2 and later protocols starting in 2007.
 Microsoft publicly deprecated the SMBv1 protocol in 2014.

 - SMBv1 now has both client and server sub-features that can be uninstalled separately.

 - Windows 10 Enterprise and Windows 10 Education no longer contain the SMBv1 client or server by default after a clean installation.